o3de/o3de.org/content/docs/userguide/networking/synchronizing-game-state-using-scripts.md

 description: ' Learn about using scripts in &ALYlong; to synchronize game state. '
 title: Synchronizing Game State Using Scripts
 ---
-# Synchronizing Game State Using Scripts<a name="network-synchronizing-game-state-using-scripts"></a>
+# Synchronizing Game State Using Scripts {#network-synchronizing-game-state-using-scripts}

 You can synchronize game state by using the Lua `ScriptComponent`\.
 The initial steps of synchronizing game state using the Lua `ScriptComponent` are similar to any other component\.
 There are two main steps: